atolye15/checklist/checklists/production-release-checklist.md

 We are checking Safari, Chrome, Firefox on different devices.

 - [ ] Check Google Speed Insights
-Mobile and desktop analysis results must be minimum 90.
+Mobile and desktop analysis results must be minimum of 90 grade.

 - [ ] Check all the static assets are compressed